franz-geoeco/CropRotationViz/README.md

 ## Overview

-CropRotationViz is an R package providing interactive Shiny applications for processing, analyzing and visualizing crop rotation sequences from agricultural field data.
-It offers tools for processing field geometries, analyzing crop rotations across multiple years, and creating interactive visualizations.
+CropRotationViz is a comprehensive R package that provides interactive Shiny applications for analyzing and visualizing crop rotation patterns from multi-year agricultural field data.
+The package integrates spatial data processing, statistical analysis, and dynamic visualization tools to help researchers and practitioners understand temporal patterns in agricultural land use.
+The package consists of three main components:

+- A processing application for preparing and intersecting field data with user customisable settings
+- A full visualization application for detailed analysis
+- A fast visualization application for quick insights and area comparison

 <div align="center">
   <img src="images/example.png" alt="Descriptive Alt Text" width="100%">